Teaonly/AgentMakefile/README.md

 # AgentMakefile
-Building LLM agent, Makefile is all you need?
+Building LLM agent, Makefile is all you need!